IBM/helm101/tutorial/Lab0/README.md

 # Installing the Helm Server (Tiller)

-1. Run the command: `helm init`.
+1. Run the command: `$ helm init`.
 This will initialize the Helm CLI and also install Tiller into the Kubernetes cluster under the `tiller-namespace`.

 2. You can verify that the client and server are installed correctly by running the command, `helm version`.
 This should return both the client and server versions.
 Refer to the doc [installing Tiller](https://docs.helm.sh/using_helm/#installing-tiller) for more details.